rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

 You should be able to start your application again.
-Try out your different GraphQL queries and mutations in GraphQL Playground and verify that everything is working for you.
+Try out different GraphQL queries and mutations in GraphQL Playground, and verify that everything is working for you.
 If there are any errors regarding the database, make sure that it is properly connected to your application and that the database is running on the command line too.

 Since you have introduced a database now, GraphQL Playground is not the only manual testing tool anymore.
 Whereas GraphQL Playground can be used to test your GraphQL API, you may want to use the `psql` command line interface to query your database manually.
-For instance, you may want to check how your user or message records look like in the database or whether a message is located in the database after it has been created with a GraphQL mutation.
-So let's see briefly how you can do it yourself.
+For instance, you may want to check user message records in the database or whether a message exists there after it has been created with a GraphQL mutation.
 First, connect to your database on the command line:

 {{< highlight javascript >}}
 psql mydatabasename